vishnugowtham97/Bob-Burgers-Characters/README.md

 # Bob's Burger API:
 This is a web application that displays information from the Bob's Burger API using HTML, CSS, JavaScript, and Bootstrap.
+## Introduction
+The Bob's Burgers API is a REST API based on the television show Bob's Burgers.
+The Bob's Burgers API contains data for hundreds of characters, episodes, running gags, and images from the show.

 ## Features
 The application allows users to: